mgifford/drupal-security/DrupalSecurity.md

 Most services on the Internet are keyed to email addresses and passwords to 3rd party services are often stored.
 Identity theft online is a huge problem for institutions.

-The [UK's Government Service Design Manual](https://www.gov.uk/service-manual/) is an excellent resource for any large institution and it has a great section that applies directly to web security, [Security as enabler: Using](https://www.gov.uk/service-manual/technology/security-as-enabler.html)[technological change to build secure services](https://www.gov.uk/service-manual/technology/security-as-enabler.html).
+The [UK's Government Service Design Manual](https://www.gov.uk/service-manual/) is an excellent resource for any large institution and it has a great section that applies directly to web security, [Security as enabler: Using technological change to build secure services](https://www.gov.uk/service-manual/technology/security-as-enabler.html).
 In particular I like the point that security shouldn't degrade user experience.

 Don't ignore minor bugs.